wp-plugins/contact-form-7-sms-addon/readme.txt

 = What is a Mediaburst username and password? =

-To send SMS you will need to sign up for a [Mediaburst SMS API Account][mediaburst api] and purchase some SMS credits.
+To send SMS you will need to sign up for a [Mediaburst SMS API Account](http://www.mediaburst.co.uk/api/) and purchase some SMS credits.
 When you sign up you'll be given a username and password to put in these boxes.